 Hikers may find the Ready Lite Cot to be a bit heavy, but you can also use this cot if you’re car or bicycle camping or out at a music festival.
 Its ease of setup and its compact pack-down size means it can go anywhere with you.

-The ALPS Lightweight Cot makes for an excellent alternative, especially if you're looking for a bit more width, as it’s 6’ 1” x 2’ x 7.5”.
+The ALPS Lightweight Cot makes for an OK alternative for very short trips, especially if you’re looking for a bit more width (it’s 6’ 1” x 2’ x 7.5”).

 This wouldn’t be a good fit for someone who is over 6’, though, or if you’re worried about carrying weight—it’s 9 pounds 5 ounces.
-Due to this, consider the Lightweight Cot if you’re only going camping—it’s too heavy for hiking or backpacking.
+Because of this, you should only really consider it as a camping cot — it’s too heavy to be a really portable cot.

-While the Lightweight Cot is less expensive than the Ready Lite, it only has a weight capacity of 250 pounds.
+And while it is less expensive than the Ready Lite Cot, it only has a capacity of 250 pounds.
 You may find that the ALPS Ready Lite Cot has more value for money due to this.

-It also features an aluminum alloy frame and legs with a weight capacity of 265 pounds.
+It also features an aluminum alloy frame and legs with a capacity of 265 pounds.

-Note that there are an included pillow and a cot cover, which comes in various colors—green, orange, blue, gray or black. ($)
+Note that it includes a pillow, a cover (which comes in various colors—green, orange, blue, gray or black) and a storage bag.

 Even if you’re 6’, you’ll still have somehead room for the pillow, although some may find the cot narrow at only 2’ 1”.
 It also has a sturdy frame that can support a weight capacity of 265 pounds—good for almost all backpackers.